AnuragMakol/lean-boilerplate/README.md

 ## Getting Started

 After installing the package as a global executable.
-You will be able to use **"Boilerplate"** command to generate new boilerplates
+You will be able to use **"Boilerplate"** command to generate new boilerplate.

 ```bash
 $~ boilerplate